COCKROACH CONTROL SERVICES

 Cockroaches often live close to pipes because they provide moisture.
 Unfortunately, these pipes run throughout your home and will not be immediately accessible to you.

-You can possibly catch sightings of roaches in areas with exposed plumbing such as the basement or your boiler room.
+You can possibly catch sightings of cockroaches in areas with exposed plumbing such as the basement or your boiler room.
 A floor drain is also a common hiding spot and entry point for German cockroaches or water bugs.

 If you eat while you’re working, crumbs and food particles can fall into your keyboard or other crevices.
 Cockroaches are able to maneuver through the tiniest spaces and may hang around more if they see regular food sources near your nice warm electronic devices.